Board of Directors

 Tony was inducted into the Washington Hall of Merit in 1993 and the Washington Athletic Hall of Fame in 2013.
 He was appointed to the San Francisco Prep Hall of Fame Board of Directors in 2015.

-She has coached Girls’ varisty Volleyball for over twenty years, and the Girls’ Varsity Softball Team for over 32 years.
-During that time, Washington has won 10 Softball City and Transbay Championships.
+She coached Girls’ varsity Volleyball for over twenty years and Girls’ Varsity Softball for over 32 years.
+During that time, Washington won 10 Softball City and Transbay Championships.

-She has loved being a teacher and coach for over three decades.
+She loved being a teacher and coach for over three decades.

 Executive Board Members – Years of Service